kariming150/kariming150.github.io/src/routes/portfolio/cad/HS-Blender/+page.md

 Apparently I cared way too much about this elective, since I even put the details of a flame pattern onto the candles.

+##
-## Goblet, with horses inspired by the Rohirrim to contribute to the LOTR theme.
+Goblet, with horses inspired by the Rohirrim to contribute to the LOTR theme.
 <img src="./gobletRender.png" alt="Goblet Render"/>

+##
-## Soda can wrapped with the tree of Gondor- apparently it didn't make it into the final render of the desk scene that I submitted, but I can't remember why.
+Soda can wrapped with the tree of Gondor- apparently it didn't make it into the final render of the desk scene that I submitted, but I can't remember why.
 Maybe they insisted on having an actual soda label.
 <img src="./GondorSodaRender.png" alt="Soda Can Render"/>

+##
-## Just a standard yellow pencil.
+Just a standard yellow pencil.
 Probably the first object they had us make in class.
 <img src="./pencilRender.png" alt="Pencil Render"/>
 <!-- how do i change the scaling of these things cuz it be ugly rn -->

+##

-## Last but not least, Meep the Alpha Sheep
+Last but not least, Meep the Alpha Sheep
 <img src="./AlphaSheepRender.png" alt="Alpha Sheep Render"/>

-Mr. Meep the Sheep was the very first model I made for myself in Blender.
+Mr. Meep the Sheep was the very first model I made for myself in Blender, making him my firstborn CAD model.
 The day after they taught us the basic controls in class, I went home and created this... creature.
 I have no clue why it's pink, I definitely did not make that choice.
 He's not the prettiest, but since he's the original,I guess he deserves a feature.